nezaboodka/reactronic/README.md

-  PreventWithError = 1, // fail with error if there is an existing action in progress (default) WaitAndRestart = 0, // wait for existing action to finish and then restart reentrant one CancelPrevious = -1, // cancel previous action in favor of recent one RunSideBySide = -2 // multiple simultaneous actions are allowed }
+  PreventWithError = 1, // fail with error if there is an existing action in progress (default) WaitAndRestart = 0, // wait for existing action to finish and then restart reentrant one CancelPrevious = -1, // cancel previous action in favor of recent one OverwritePrevious = -2, // allow previous to complete, but overwrite it with ignoring any conflicts RunSideBySide = -3 // multiple simultaneous actions are allowed }

 class Monitor {